 Some top Amazon categories are:

-Food: Whole Foods products, dairy, meat, seafood, produce, prepared foods, meal kits, beverages, breads, snacks, etc.
+Food: Whole Foods products, dairy, meat, seafood, produce, prepared foods, meal kits, beverages, breads, snacks

-Personal Care, Health & Beauty: Items related to skincare, cosmetics, and even baby products can be headed to your home with the click of a button.
+Personal Care, Health & Beauty: Skincare products, cosmetics, and even baby products

 Local & Seasonal: Local products like honey and fresh vegetables — as well as favorites from your region — are available with the rest of your Amazon Fresh order.

 Several members of Team Clark have tested Amazon Fresh.
-Team Clark writer Michael noticed that the service took good care of his groceries as they wrapped and insulated his perishables.
+Team Clark writer Michael noticed that the service took good care of his groceries, wrapping and insulating his perishables.